Exeter-University-Sequencing-Facility/bioinformatic-enablers/_episodes/11_2_preparing_metadata_and_rawcounts.md

 ```
 sampleData$tissueType <- factor(sampleData$tissueType, levels=c("normal_looking_surrounding_colonic_epithelium", "primary_colorectal_cancer", "metastatic_colorectal_cancer_to_the_liver"))
 ```
-Create the DEseq2DataSet object
+Once that is sorted we create the DEseq2DataSet object
 ```
 deseq2Data <- DESeqDataSetFromMatrix(countData=rawCounts, colData=sampleData, design= ~ individualID + tissueType)
 ```
-Sanity check to understand the number of rows.
+Now we are doing a sanity check to check the number of rows.
 ```
 dim(deseq2Data)